sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 ![Correct hit VFX]({{ '/' | absolute_url }}/assets/images/per-post/cone-trace/cone-trace-fx-good.png){: .align-center}

-This may seem like a small change, but it has a real impact on our quality-of-life!
+This may seem like a small change, but it has a real impact on our players' quality-of-life!

 ### Trace vs. Overlap

 The idea of using a trace to detect any actors within the shape may sound counterintuitive; wouldn't it make more sense to perform an overlap instead?

-Unfortunately, it's not possible to perform a cone-shaped overlap.
+Unfortunately, it's not possible to perform a cone-shaped overlap efficiently.
 This is because an overlap returns an `FOverlapResult` structure, which tells us which components were overlapped, but not _where_ they were overlapped.

 Because overlaps don't tell us the direction or location of where they occurred, we can't determine whether an overlap would be outside the angle of the cone.

-Even if we _could_ perform a cone-shaped overlap, the lack of information regarding how that overlap occurred is inadequate for most use cases.
+Even if we _could_ perform a cone-shaped overlap (e.g. using a cone-shaped mesh), the lack of information regarding how that overlap occurred is inadequate for most use cases.
 For example, we would have no idea where to place the particle effects in the images above.

 ## Conclusion